-Instructor: Professor Renée Adams (University of New South Wales)
+Instructor: Professor Renée Adams (Saïd Business School, University of Oxford)

 NFN Travel Grant: NFN offers travel stipends to PhD students in finance who come from one of the NFN member institutions, located outside of Finland.
 To apply for a travel stipend, please use this this form (rtf), and send the application to nfn (at) aalto.fi.

 Lectures: 20 h of lectures.
 (20 x 45 minutes)

 Otaniemi Campus Map

 |Friday||7.6.||TBA||U006, Ekonominaukio 1|

 |Saturday||8.6.||TBA||U006, Ekonominaukio 1|

 Course objectives: This course offers a doctoral level introduction to Empirical Corporate Finance and aims to prepare doctoral students to do research on their own in this field.
 The course is organized around published and working papers in the field with an emphasis on econometric methods.
 Rather than providing an exhaustive overview of the field, the course focuses in depth on selected topics to illustrate different empirical approaches to the same or related questions.
 For instance using papers on ownership concentration and corporate governance, the course will highlight the following empirical themes: endogeneity, difference in difference estimators and event studies.

 Prerequisites: The course requires a good knowledge of the 1st year Ph.D. courses in econometrics as well as some basic knowledge of corporate finance.

 Password for opening the course material will be e-mailed to the participants.